Universality in one-dimensional hierarchical coalescence processes: -stationary SPPs

-Combining \eqref{rita1} and \eqref{rita2} we get the thesis. \end{proof} Taking $f=1$ in \eqref{zimbo_zeta} we deduce that $x_1 (\xi)$ must have finite mean w.r.t. $\cQ_0 $.
-In particular, if $\cQ_0$ is the law of the renewal SPP on $\bbZ$ containing the origin and with domain length $\mu$ ({\it i.e.} $\cQ_0$ is the law of $\text{Ren}_0 (\mu)$), then $\mu$ must have finite mean.
-On the other hand, given $\mu$ probability measure on $\bbN_+$ with finite mean, the identity \eqref{zimbo_zeta} univocally determines the probability measure $\cQ$ if $\cQ_0$ is defined as the law of $\text{Ren}(\mu\tc 0)$.
-One can then prove that the so--defined $\cQ$ is the law of a $\bbZ$--stationary SPP and that $\cQ_0= \cQ(\cdot|0\in \xi)$.
-Finally, as in the continuous case, relation \eqref{zimbo_zeta} allows to derive a simple description of $\bbZ$--stationary renewal SPPs similar to the one mentioned after Definition \ref{fataturchina}.
+Taking $f=1$ in (\ref{zimbozeta}) we deduce that $x_1 (\xi)$ must have finite mean w.r.t.~$\cQ_0 $.
+In particular, if $\cQ_0$ is the law of the renewal SPP on $\bbZ$ containing the origin and with domain length $\mu$ [i.e., $\cQ_0$ is the law of $\operatorname{Ren}_0 (\mu)$], then $\mu$ must have finite mean.
+On the other hand, given $\mu$ probability measure on $\bbN_+$ with finite mean, identity (\ref{zimbozeta}) uniquely determines the probability measure~$\cQ$ if~$\cQ_0$ is defined as the law of $\operatorname{Ren}(\mu\tc0)$.
+One can then prove that the so-defined $\cQ$ is the law of a $\bbZ$-stationary SPP and that $\cQ_0= \cQ(\cdot|0\in\xi)$.
+Finally, as in the continuous case, relation (\ref{zimbozeta}) allows us to derive a simple description of $\bbZ$-stationary renewal SPPs similar to the one mentioned after Definition~\ref{fataturchina}.
 We leave the details to the interested reader.